 Ashoka Philosophy graduates will be well prepared for higher studies in philosophy or a career in industries like media, law, business, and consulting.
-Philosophy students are active in the Philosophy Society, the Philosophy Helpdesk, and organize the PhilCon, India’s first undergraduate Philosophy conference.
+Philosophy students are active in the Philosophy Society, the Philosophy Helpdesk, and organized the PhilCon, India’s first undergraduate Philosophy conference.

 Information about course categories can be found at this webpage and at the sites listing present and future courses and past courses.